neo-project/neo-express/docs/command-reference.md

 as responsing to oracle requests.

 > Note, unlike Neo N3 MainNet and TestNet, Neo-Express does not automatically fulfill oracle requests
 > by retrieving files from the internet.
-Insted, oracle requests are manually fulfilled via the
+Instead, oracle requests are manually fulfilled via the
 > `oracle response` command.

 ### neoxp oracle enable